Unidirectional and Bidirectional Elements Examples, Use

 Difference between Unidirectional and Bidirectional Element

-1. The main difference between unidirectional and bidirectional elements is, unidirectional element allows the flow of current in one direction whereas the bidirectional element allows the flow of current in both directions.
+1. The main difference between unidirectional and bidirectional elements is, the unidirectional element allows the flow of current in one direction whereas the bidirectional element allows the flow of current in both directions.

 2. Most of the unidirectional elements are active in nature or they required an external power supply for their operations whereas most of the bidirectional elements are passive in nature means they do not require any external supply for their operations.